 The Compensation Committee reviews and determines adjustments to the base salaries for each of our named executive officers as part of its annual executive compensation review.
-In addition, the base salaries of our named executive officers may be adjusted by the Compensation Committee.
+In addition, the base salaries of our named executive officers may be adjusted by the Compensation Committee in the event of a promotion or significant change in responsibilities.